xiv3r/termux-openwrt-invasion/README.md

 # Configuration
 - Reset the Xiaomi-4C router and configure it with a password of `12345678`.
-- Connect the lan cable to Xiaomi 4C Router WAN for internet.
+- Connect the lan cable to the Xiaomi Router 4C WAN (for internet).
-- Then connect to the Xiaomi_***** wifi and execute the command below 👇.
+- Then connect to the Xiaomi_***** wifi SSID and execute the command below 👇.

 ```
 python remote_command_execution_vulnerability.py